-1.5: Keeping the Device Charged
+1.3: Keeping the Device Charged

-All charging should take place at home.
+All charging should take place over night.
+Devices left on will not charge in the mobile cart.
 Device batteries must be fully charged before each school day.

-1.6: Where to Save Files
+1.4: Where to Save Files

 RCSS teachers and students have access to Microsoft OneDrive for Business for accessing your digital schoolwork anywhere, anytime.
-If you follow the instructions for saving your files in this section you will be able to access your saved files anywhere you can access the Internet.
+If you follow the instructions for saving your files in this section, you will be able to access your saved files anywhere you can access the Internet.

-When at school, students should always save everything to Microsoft OneDrive for Business or upload to user desktop.
+When at school, students should always save everything to Microsoft OneDrive for Business.
 Items saved only to the user desktop will be lost if there is a hard drive error or other equipment problem.

-If your home does not have internet access:
+If your home does not have Internet access:

-- Please save a copy of what you started at school to your Microsoft OneDrive for Business folder.
-You may also save to a USB Flash Drive. - Be sure to work with your teacher to download offline versions of your online textbooks.
+- Please save a copy of what you started at school to your Microsoft OneDrive for Business folder. - You may also save to a USB Flash Drive.

-1.7: Lock Your Device
+1.4: Lock Your Device